wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 .. versionadded:: 4.4

-Specifies a limit on the number of entries that will be monitored by syscheck.
+Specifies a limit on the number of entries that will be monitored by FIM.
 Entries created when the database has reached the limit will be ignored.
-There is a specific limit for the number of files that can be inserted into the database, and a different limit for the number of registry values.
+In Windows agents, the monitored files and registries are handled by different limits.

 .. code-block:: xml